-This policy covers all employees and volunteers whose work involves direct contact with adults and which all employees and volunteers are expected to follow.
-It differs from adult's safeguarding as the legislation is different.
+This policy covers all employees and volunteers whose work involves any contact with children or young people and which all employees and volunteers are expected to follow.
+It differs from adult safeguarding as the legislation is different.

-The Board has overall responsibility for the effective operation of this policy.
-The Board has delegated responsibility for overseeing its implementation to the Chief Executive Officer and volunteer Safeguarding Lead with responsibility for safeguarding (the Designated Safeguarding Leads, DSLs).
+The Board overall responsibility for the effective operation of this policy.
+The Board has delegated responsibility for overseeing its implementation to the Chief Executive Officer and Non-Executive Board member with responsibility for safeguarding.
 Suggestions for changes to this policy should be reported to them.